xiaohunying/notes/pages/aws-arch.md

 # Simple Notification Service (SNS)

+SNS is used as a publish/subscribe messaging service.
+It is centred around topics.
+Users or endpoints can then subscribe to this topic, where messages or events are published.
+When a message is published, ALL subscribers to that topic receive a notification of that message.
+SNS is a managed service and highly scalable, allowing you to distribute messages automatically to all subscribers across your environment, including mobile devices.
+It can be configured with the AWS management console the CLI or with the AWS SDK.

+### SNS Topics
+- Publisher --> SNS Topic --> Subscribers
+  - Subscribers:
+    - HTTPS
+    - EMAIL
+    - EMAIL-JSON
+    - SQS
+    - APPLICATION
+    - LAMBDA
+    - SMS
-SNS offers methods of controlling specific access to your topics through a topic policy.
-For example, you can restrict which protocol subscribers can use, such as SMS or HTTPS, or only allow access to this topic for a specific user.
-The topic policy follows the same format as IAM policies.
-To configure an SNS, start from creating a topic.
+- SNS offers methods of controlling specific access to your topics through a topic policy.
+  - For example, you can restrict which protocol subscribers can use, such as SMS or HTTPS, or only allow access to this topic for a specific user.
+  - The topic policy follows the same format as IAM policies.
+  - To configure an SNS, start from creating a topic.

+### SNS and SQS
-Use SNS as a producer for an SQS queue: SNS and SQS by working together, a solution can be designed to send messages to subscribers through a push method, while SQS handles incoming messages and waits for consumers to pull data.
+SNS and SQS by working together, a solution can be designed to send messages to subscribers through a push method, while SQS handles incoming messages and waits for consumers to pull data. - Use SNS as a producer for an SQS queue.

 <br />